This is an article in the series on the vision of the book with the seven seals (Rev 4:1-8:1).

 John, therefore, did not see a literal altar and he did not see literal souls under the altar.

-The “souls” in the fifth seal are “the souls of those who had been slain because of the word of God” (Rev 6:9).
+In the fifth seal, the “souls” are “of those who had been slain because of the word of God” (Rev 6:9).
 In other words, literally interpreted, these are not the souls of ALL of God’s people but only of those who have been murdered for their faith.
-However, that is also a symbol:
+Literally interpreted, the souls of God’s people who died without being murdered are somewhere else.
+However, “slain” is also a symbol:

 Revelation 20:4